ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

            reference: esmf_regrid.experimental.unstructured_scheme:regrid_unstructured_to_rectilinear
            method: conservative

-This automatic UGRIDization is enabled by default, but can be switched of with the facet ``ugrid: false`` in the recipe or the extra facets (see below).
+This automatic UGRIDization is enabled by default, but can be switched off with the facet ``ugrid: false`` in the recipe or the extra facets (see below).
 This is useful for diagnostics that do not support input data in UGRID format (yet) like the :ref:`Psyplot diagnostic <esmvaltool:recipes_psyplot_diag>` or